TestNG Automated Testing

 </test> <!-- Test -->

-Every plan we provide comes with a limit of concurrent VMs (how many tests you can run in parallel).
+Every plan we provide comes with a limit of parallel tests.

-For example: if you have a plan with 5 concurrent VMs, it is possible to start more tests.
-TestingBot will queue the additional tests and run the tests as soon as slots become available.
+If you exceed the number of parallel tests assigned to your account, TestingBot will queue the additional tests (for up to 6 minutes) and run the tests as soon as slots become available.

 To see if a test passed or not in our member area, or to send additional meta-data to TestingBot, you need to use our API.

-TestingBot has an open-sourced Java client for using the TestingBot API.
+TestingBot has a Java client for using the TestingBot API.

 -